chief15092009/Elections-BC/Election Documentation/Regulations.md

 - not be subject to any warrants,
 - not be disqualified from public office by a judge,
 - not be disqualified from public office by the Chief Electoral Officer,
-- not be apart of the Executive Council,
+- not be apart of the Executive Council and/or intends to resign from office if elected,
 - not be otherwise disqualified from public office,
 - have not violated any laws or regulations respecting elections, and
 - not violate any laws or regulations respecting elections in the future.